How to convert a gas fireplace to wood burning stove

 What types of fireplaces can be converted?

-You can normally convert any existing gas fireplace.
+You can normally convert any existing gas fireplace and have a wood burning stove as a gas fireplace replacement.
 If you're lucky, you may be able to use the opening you already have for your new stove.
-But if you're planning on removing a stone, cast iron or concrete fireplace, it could prove costlier, as you might be left with a lot of debris and rubble, which must be removed before construction can begin on the new opening.
-The duration and cost of the work will depend on the type of fireplace you're removing and the amount of work involved.
+But if you're planning on removing a stone, cast iron or concrete fireplace, it could prove costly, as you might be left with a lot of debris and rubble, which must be removed before construction can begin on the new opening.
+The gas fireplace conversion cost and its duration will depend on the style of fireplace you're removing and the amount of work involved.